-River Trail is a 4.5 mile lightly trafficked out and back trail located near Big Sur, CA that features a river and is good for all skill levels.
+River Trail is a 4.5 mile lightly trafficked out and back trail located near Big Sur, California that features a river and is good for all skill levels.
 The trail is primarily used for hiking, walking, nature trips, birding, and horses and is accessible year-round.
 Horses are also able to use this trail.

 River crossing, wildlife, lovely secluded coastal area, wildflowers, and meadows.
 This is a straightforward easy walk to a secluded and driftwood covered beach.
 You have to cross the Big Sur River which at times can be a raging torrent.
 In spring it can be knee high, so be careful.
 The hike encompasses a walk along the beach where you can view sea otters in the California Coastal Preserve.
 This is also a good spot for whale watching during seasonal migration.
 If you hike far enough down the beach, there is a good chance you will be all by yourself, occasionally people still sunbathe in the nude, although the practice has been discouraged by rangers in recent years.
 You can climb a bluff and connect with the Bluffs Trail if you like, but it will require some sticky bushwhacking.